 (1) Studies in Language & Literature English A Literature

 English A Language & Literature

 Chinese A Literature

 Chinese A Language & Literature

 (2) Language Acquisition English B (HL only)

-Chinese B (HL only)

-French ab initio (SL only)
+French ab initio (as a third language and SL only)

-Spanish ab initio (SL only)
+Spanish ab initio (as a third language and SL only)

 Or another Group 1 language

 (3) Individuals and Societies Business Management

 Economics

 Geography

 History

 (4) Experimental Sciences Biology

 Chemistry

 Design Technology

 Physics

 (5) Mathematics Mathematics: Analysis and Approaches

 Mathematics: Application and Interpretation

 (6) The Arts Music

 Visual Arts

 Or another Group 1, 2, 3, or 4 subject

 CORE (taken by all students) Theory of Knowledge

 Extended Essay

 Creativity, Activity and Service (CAS)

 Note that students are not allowed to take the same language for literature, language and literature, language B and/or language ab initio.
-Only one language ab initio should be taken.
+PLKCKY is a bilingual school with a strong emphasis in Chinese and English.
+All students are expected to study both languages in IBDP and ab initio course should be taken as a third language unless special permission has been given by the IB Diploma Coordinator.